JakeHessels/Bird-of-the-Week-generator/README.md

 R code by Jake Hessels for the use of RCNJ Birding Club Bird of The Week post.

+The text file contains the bird of the week and the information.

 converted to python using ai for faster running using github actions.
 I prefer R but python is better use case.

 Data from Clements 2024 checklist for birds of the world and used to make this random list of bird species possible.